 Clients come to us in all of these different phases and anywhere in between.
 Their needs for our services depend on how far along their product is.
 To put this into perspective, we’ve created this graph that explains the correlation between client needs and cost estimation accuracy at the respective stage.

-When you’re setting out to build a custom product perfectly aligned with your business needs, this is the process you go through.
+When you’re setting out to build a custom product perfectly aligned with your business requirements, this is the process you go through.
 Each phase depends on the results of the previous one, and further steps become evident only when you’re already walking the path.
 If it’s any easier, think of it like a game achievement you need to unlock before you can proceed further.

 Reason #2: You’re not paying for the product itself; you’re paying for competencies